ubcecon/praxis-ubc/programming_historian/lesson_plan/web_form.md

 3. Please share some insights into how you came to use this method or tool as part of your work within the humanities:
 [100-300 words]

+In my work, I often encounter historical texts that require deep analysis to uncover implicit meanings, relationships, and contradictions.
+Traditional NLP techniques like topic modeling and word embeddings have been useful, but I found them limited when it comes to drawing nuanced inferences from texts, especially when seeking to understand stances or implications that are not explicitly stated.

+However, labeling data for supervised learning tasks in historical contexts is often impractical due to the scarcity of annotated datasets.
+This led me to explore zero-shot learning approaches, particularly Natural Language Inference (NLI) models, which can infer relationships between text pairs without needing task-specific training data.
+While challenge still exists in finding effective models and applying these models to historical texts due to language evolution and OCR errors, I found that with careful prompt engineering and data preparation, NLI models can yield valuable insights.

+Therefore, I believe that sharing this method through a Programming Historian lesson could greatly benefit other researchers in the humanities who face similar challenges in analyzing historical texts.

 4. Please tell us about the research case study you propose centring within your lesson.
 - Successful lessons centre real datasets and sample code that readers can handle and experiment with.
 [100-300 words]

+The research case study we propose centers on a corpus of legal documents related to early Chinese immigrants in British Columbia, Canada, during the late 19th and early 20th centuries.
+This corpus includes rulings, acts, and commission reports, with a particular focus on the "Chinese Regulation Act, 1884" and related legal cases such as "Regina v.
+Wing Chong (1885)" and "Regina v.
+Mee Wah (1885)".
+These documents provide a rich context for exploring how NLI can be applied to historical texts, as they contain complex legal language and implicit relationships that are not always explicitly stated.

+Our study specifically focus on the two judges' rulings in the cases mentioned above, analyzing how NLI models can help infer stances, contradictions, and entailments within the legal arguments presented.
+We will demonstrate how to prepare the text data, using embedding methods to mine for stance inference and topic alignment, and then apply zero-shot NLI models using Python, and interpret the results in the context of historical legal analysis.

+In our lesson, we will provide readers with access to the pre-processed text data and sample code that they can use to replicate the analysis.
+This hands-on approach will allow readers to experiment with NLI techniques and gain practical experience in applying these methods to historical texts.
+We would also introduce interactive visualizations created using Plotly Python library to help readers better explore and understand the inference results.

 5. Please outline how your choice of software and data would support our commitment to openness:
 We advocate for the use of open source software, open programming languages, open access datasets wherever possible.